 Structure Of An Oil Filter

 Whether you’re getting a conventional oil or synthetic oil change, the same oil filter does the same job.
-Well, really the structure of the filter and the engine’s oil pump are doing the job.
+Well, really the structure of the filter and the engine’s oil pump is doing the job.

 Rather simply, a modern oil filter is a just canister with a filter inside.
 The oil filter seals tightly onto the engine and the oil pump circulates engine oil into the canister and over the internal oil filter.
 The internal oil filter captures particulates like dirt, grime, and other engine boogers out of the engine oil and then circulates it back into the engine.
 The internal oil filter looks like most traditional HEPA air filters, but it’s circular and is made from materials especially suited to capture oil garbage.
 Visit us today

 We found a perfect video that explains exactly how oil filters work in less than 2 minutes, but we do suggest you mute it.
-It’s an advertisement for Bosch filters who we are not endorsing in any way, but it does the job perfectly:
+It’s an advertisement for Bosch filters we are not endorsing it in any way, but it does the job perfectly:

 Bypass VS Full-Flow Filter Systems

 In a full-flow oil filter system, all lubricating engine oil is filtered from the oil filter back into the engine to be used again immediately, as described above.

 In a bypass filter system, an additional filter captures a small portion of oil circulating from the oil pump during filtration.
 That is then filtered through a finer mesh filter that catches dirt as small as 2 microns.
 That’s more than half as small as the 5 microns of a typical full-flow filter.
 For comparison, human hair is about 150 microns thick.
 Learn more about oil